 c.
 Or boil 1 tsp of dry ginger powder in a cup of water till it remains half, add some mishri and drink lukewarm after sieving.

 3. Good for Sore Throat:

 Alternatively, you can do gargles with dry ginger water.
 Add 1 tsp of dry ginger powder in a glass of lukewarm water and gargle with this water twice a day to clear throat.
-It is a good home remedy that is quite effective too.

 4. Ginger for Nausea: